 Neither the university nor any employee may retaliate, or threaten or attempt to retaliate, against anyone for making a report or assisting in an investigation or monitoring review under this policy.

-In order to adhere to the highest standards of integrity, all employees should promptly report suspected or known violations of USC policy or of laws relating to USC matters to their immediate manager, department chair or dean, or to the USC Help and Hotline at (213) 740-2500 (on a confidential basis if desired).
+In order to adhere to the highest standards of integrity, all employees should promptly report suspected or known violations of USC policy or of laws relating to USC matters to their immediate manager, department chair or dean, to USC Report & Response.
 Reports by or about faculty may also be made to the Vice Provost for Academic and Faculty Affairs at (213) 740-6715, and reports by or about staff may also be made to the Associate Senior Vice President, Human Resources at (213) 821-8100.
 Managers and department chairs must promptly inform the OOC of any reported or suspected violations of law or regulation of which they become aware; deans must report such matters to the OOC or to the Provost or the Vice Provost for Academic and Faculty Affairs.

 See the Reporting Wrongdoing policy for additional reporting avenues depending on the incidents.